Road deaths in the Netherlands

 Afbeelding

-Figure 5.
-Road deaths 2021, in and outside urban areas.
-Sources: IenW, (BRON) , Statistics Netherlands (Road Death Statistics), adapted by SWOV.
+Figure 6.
+Road deaths in 2023, by crash location in and outside urban areas (according to BRON), as shares of the total number of road deaths.
+Sources: IenW, (BRON), Statistics Netherlands (Road Death Statistics), adapted by SWOV.

-Figure 6 shows the number of road deaths by speed limit.
-The largest number of road deaths occurs on 50km/h and 80km/h roads (26% and 23%, respectively, of the actual number of road deaths; this is 30% and 26%, respectively, of the road deaths registered in BRON).
-On 60km/h roads, the number of road deaths is also substantial, that is: 16% of the road deaths (19% of the road deaths in BRON).
-On roads with a speed limit of 100, 120 or 130 km/h, the share amounts to 9% (10% in BRON).
-On 30km/h roads the share is similar (9% of the actual number, 11% in BRON).
+Figure 7 shows the number of road deaths by speed limit.
+The largest share of road deaths occurs on 50km/h and 80km/h roads (30% and 19%, respectively, of the total number of road deaths).
+On 60km/h roads, the share of road deaths is also substantial, that is: 17% of the road deaths.
+On 30km/h roads or roads with lower speed limits, the share is 12% of the total number of road deaths.
+Finally, on roads with a speed limit of 100, 120 or 130 km/h, the share amounts to 9% of the number of road deaths.
+Of the road deaths not registered in BRON, the crash location or the speed limit at the scene of the accident is not known.

-In 2021, 59% of the actual number of fatal crashes occurred on road sections and 29% at intersections (see Figure 7; 67% and 33% of the police registered numbers in BRON).
+In 2023, 58% of the total number of road deaths occurred on road sections and 30% at intersections (see Figure 8).

 Afbeelding